OneBusAway/onebusaway-gtfs-realtime-api/README.txt

-This project contains Java libraries generated from the protocol buffer definition of the GTFS-realtime spec.
-It also contains OneBusAway-specific and NYCT-specific extensions.
+This project contains Java libraries generated from the OneBusAway-specific and NYCT-specific GTFS-realtime protocol buffer extensions.

 For details on using the library, see the current release documentation: